MariosGeorgiou/Gmail-Ad-Killer/README.md

-# AdFreeGmail
+# Gmail Ad Killer

-Browser extension to delete the annoying and confusing gmail ads
+Browser extension to delete the annoying and confusing gmail ads.